When Grandparents Should Review Their Life Insurance Policy

 Nothing that was covered in your current policy should be taken away when you switch your policy with your existing provider or with a new insurer.

-You can have more than one policy, so it may work out cheaper to leave your existing cover with no changes and take out an additional one for whatever level of cover you require.
-That could see you get a more affordable deal for the same level of cover.
+You can have more than one policy, so it may work out cheaper to leave your existing cover unchanged and take out an additional policy for the level of cover you require.

 Revise with Caution when Your Policy is written in Trust